torchlight-dev/rails_refactoring_challenge/README.md

 Repository for learning Ruby(+Rails) syntax.

 ## What do you do ?
-Refactor beginner codes under ther `questions/` as short as possible !
+Refactor beginner codes under the `questions/` as short as possible !

 ## How to start
 1. execute `bundle install`